MelissaData/GlobalAddress-Java/ReadMe.md

 Q: My Maven build is failing with `invalid flag: --module-path`<br>
 A: You are attempting to use Maven to build this project with Java 8.
-Try building with `Sample.bat` or install and configure the PATH variable for Java 11.
+Try building with `Java8_compile.bat` or install and configure the PATH variable for Java 11.

 Q: Which method do I use?<br>
 A: Run `java -version` or `mvn -v` to get the version of Java you are using.